NobleMajo/cprox/README.md

 CProX is a easy to configure redirect, proxy and static webserver.

 Options:
   -v, --verbose                                  Show basic flag adn target informations.
-  -p, --http-port [number]              Set the http port (default: 80 but disabled if any port is set) -s, --https-port [number]             Set the https port (default: 443 but disabled if any port is set) -t, --trust-all-certs [string]        Trust all certificats on proxy.
+  -p, --http-port [number]                       Set the http port (default: 80 but disabled if any port is set) -s, --https-port [number]                      Set the https port (default: 443 but disabled if any port is set) -t, --trust-all-certs                          Trust all certificates on proxy.
   -b, --bind-host-address [string]               Set the host where the server pind the ports.
-      --self-singed-if-needed [boolean] Generate self singed certificates if not exist.
+      --disable-self-singed                      Disable generating self singed certificates if not exist.
   -d, --self-singed-domain [string]              Set the domain name for self singed certificates.
+      --dns-server-address [string]              Add a dns address to the existing dns addresses.
+      --cert-path [string]                       Define the path for the certificates.
+      --cert-name [string]                       Define the name for the certificates cert file.
+      --key-name [string]                        Define the name for the certificates key file.
+      --ca-name [string]                         Define the name for the certificate ca file.
+  -r, --rule [string]                            CProX rules
+      --request-timeout [number | string]        Define the maximum time in miliseconds (or as millisecond calucaltion) for the request content.
+      --connection-timeout [number | string]     Define the maximum time in miliseconds (or as millisecond calucaltion) for a open conneciton.
+      --proxy-reaction-timeout [number | string] Define the maximum time in miliseconds (or as millisecond calucaltion) that the proxy target has to respond.
+      --proxy-verify-certificate                 Proxy verify target certificates
-  -h, --help                            Shows this help output
+      --proxy-follow-redirects                   Proxy follow redirects -h, --help                                     Shows this help output

 Details:
 You can use CProX as webserver.
 It can proxy, redirect and service static content on requests.